euroargodev/argopy-5years/www/challenges/challenge-profile.rst

                     :color: info
                     :expand:

-                    Learn more on the Argo netwrok status
+                    More on the Argo network status